What do we do?

 AutAngel news and updates

-After more than 2 years of being almost exclusively online, we’ve now returned to our office, rehung the crocheted bunting, and we’re offering in-person groups again for autistic people in and around Reading (and those willing to travel here).
-So far we have monthly mixed and women’s peer support groups, along with a fortnightly craft group, and a weekly allotment group.
-In the autumn we plan to start a monthly Saturday drop-in at the office.
+After more than 2 years of being almost exclusively online, we returned to our office, rehung the crocheted bunting, and we’re offering in-person groups again for autistic people in and around Reading (and those willing to travel here).
+So far we have monthly mixed and women’s peer support groups, along with a fortnightly craft group, a weekly allotment group, and a monthly Saturday drop-in at the office.
+We do still run online groups, including a peer support group for the autistic LGBTQ+ community.
+You can view our full group schedule here.
 If you’re new to us, and are interested in any of these groups, please sign up to our waiting list.
 If you’re already part of the AutAngel community, and you’d like to come along to any of the in-person groups, please let us know by emailing us at firstname.lastname@example.org.
+We currently have spaces in a number of our groups.

 Churchill Fellowship grant